fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

     * Each player earn score points
     * When both teams complete chapter with the same score Tiebreak manager will be started
     * Ghost infected can teleport to each survivor

+* [The Passing Character Fix](https://forums.alliedmods.net/showthread.php?t=348949): Fixes the bug where players with L4D1 survivors are teleported away or kicked on The Passing map.
+    * This plugin will remove l4d1 survivors npc on The Passing map

 - - - -
 ## Optional